Do you have a dark line, or linea nigra as it’s officially known, making itself known on your pregnant belly?

 Pregnancy brings many changes to your body; some you expect, like that growing bump, and others you don’t, such as hair growing in unusual places.

-What Is A Linea Nigra?
+What Is The ‘Dark Line’ or Linea Nigra?

 This is where the connective tissue of your abdominal muscles meet and is called the linea alba, which is Latin for ‘white line’.